Catholic Diocese of Bergen

-The Catholic Diocese of Bergen or Diocese of Bjørgvin in Norway existed from the eleventh century to the Protestant Reformation (1537), and included the (modern) counties of Hordaland and Sogn og Fjordane (with exception of the parishes Eidfjord and Røldal).
+The Catholic Diocese of Bergen or Diocese of Bjørgvin in Norway existed from the eleventh century to the Protestant Reformation (1537), and included the (modern) Vestland county (with exception of the parishes Eidfjord and Røldal).

-Originally (from 1068) the diocese served all the area of Gulating: the modern counties of Hordaland, Sogn og Fjordane, Rogaland, Vest-Agder and Aust-Agder - and the regions of Sunnmøre, Valdres and Hallingdal.
+Originally (from 1068) the diocese served all the area of Gulating: the modern counties of Vestland, Rogaland, and Agder — and the regions of Sunnmøre, Valdres and Hallingdal.

-When the Diocese of Stavanger was established, around 1125, the counties of Rogaland, Aust-Agder and Vest-Agder were transferred to the new diocese - together with the regions of Valdres and Hallingdal (and the parishes of Eidfjord and Røldal from Hordaland).
+When the Diocese of Stavanger was established, around 1125, the counties of Rogaland, Aust-Agder and Vest-Agder were transferred to the new diocese — together with the regions of Valdres and Hallingdal (and the parishes of Eidfjord and Røldal from Hordaland).

-The region Sunnmøre was transferred to the Archdiocese of Nidaros some time after 1152 - to secure more income for the Archdiocese.
+The region Sunnmøre was transferred to the Archdiocese of Nidaros some time after 1152 — to secure more income for the Archdiocese.

 History

-The discovery at Selja in 996 of the supposed remains of St. Sunniva and her companions led King Olaf Trygveson to build a church there.
-It was not, however, till 1068 that a bishopric and a monastery were founded at Selje by King Olaf Kyrre.
+The discovery at Selja in 996 of the supposed remains of St. Sunniva and her companions led King Olaf Tryggvason to build a church there.
+It was not, however, till 1068 that a bishopric and a monastery were founded at Selja by King Olaf Kyrre.
 Bernard the Saxon was the first bishop, but he later removed to the newly founded city of Bergen, where he died as its first bishop about 1090.

 The diocese was originally a suffragan of the archdiocese of Hamburg-Bremen, from 1104 on of that of Lund.
 In 1152 Bergen became a suffragan of the new metropolitan See of Trondhjem, and a cathedral chapter was set up there.
-Bishop Paul (1156 – 1194) saw the completion of the Cathedral of Christ Church in time for the holding of a provincial council there and for the coronation of King Magnus Erlingsön, the first coronation of a Norwegian king, in 1164.
+Bishop Paul (1156 – 1194) saw the completion of the Cathedral of Christ Church in time for the holding of a provincial council there and for the coronation of King Magnus Erlingsson, the first coronation of a Norwegian king, in 1164.
 In 1170 the relics of St. Sunniva were translated to the cathedral.
-During the episcopate of Bishop Arne (1226 – 1256), on 29 July 1247, Cardinal Wilhelm of Sabina crowned King Haakon Haakonssön.
+During the episcopate of Bishop Arne (1226 – 1256), on 29 July 1247, Cardinal Wilhelm of Sabina crowned King Haakon Haakonsson.
 In 1271 the Royal Chapel of the Holy Apostles at Bergen was made collegiate.

 In 1275 Magnus VI of Norway founded a great church, as his new royal chapel at Bergen, to receive a relic of the Crown of Thorns.
 The dean took the title of Master of the (fourteen) Royal Chapels and was granted the right to use the episcopal ornaments.
 Bishop Arne Sigurdssön (1305 – 1314) regarded the privileges of the Chapel Royal at Bergen as an encroachment upon the rights of his see.
 He could not, however, deprive the dean, Finn Haldorssön, of his semi-independent position, as the latter had the support of the Holy See.
-Arne also asserted in vain his claim that the bishop of the Færöe Islands should be chosen amongst the clergy of the Diocese of Bergen.
+Arne also asserted in vain his claim that the bishop of the Faroe Islands should be chosen amongst the clergy of the Diocese of Bergen.
 He was, however, successful in compelling the German merchants at Bergen to pay tithe.